 Sharing stories is a prime strategy for learning language because our minds are hard-wired for stories.
 Our curriculum enables children to build their language and sentence structure over many years.
 As educators we know that stories are magical and are powerful.
 Stories provide us with vocabulary, a broadening sense of world culture, the inner template that helps us to understand ourselves and the world we inhabit.
 Our stories at St. Clements Hill also serve as a hook for learning to excite and motivate our pupils.

-Our curriculum is informed by the National Curriculum and we explore individual curriculum subjects through our chatterbox themes, outdoor education and enhancements to purposeful play opportunities.
-It is our intent that children will develop a deep understanding of the language of each subject during their time with us.
+Our curriculum is informed by the National Curriculum but adapted to our setting and needs of our cohorts.
+We study individual curriculum subjects and it is our intent that children will develop a deep understanding of the language of each subject during their time with us.

-Our curriculum is enriched with ‘55 Fun Experiences’ that have been carefully planned in consultation with the wider stakeholders of the school.
+Our curriculum is enriched with ‘60 Experiences’ that have been carefully planned in consultation with the wider stakeholders of the school.